oakes/play-clj/doclet/README.md

 ## Directions

-1. Download and extract the [LibGDX source code](https://github.com/libgdx/libgdx/releases)
+1. Download and extract the [libGDX source code](https://github.com/libgdx/libgdx/releases)
 2. Run `lein uberjar` in this directory
 3. Run the following command in this directory: